 Reducing the risk of stroke

 Historically, doctors recommended that people took a daily dose of aspirin to reduce the risk of a heart attack or stroke.
-However, current guidelines urge people to take aspirin only if they are at high risk of experiencing a cardiovascular event and have a low risk of bleeding.
+However,

 Doctors prescribe statins to lower and manage high cholesterol levels and decrease the risk of ischemic stroke and heart attack.